 We’ve attempted to sort out a workshop space before but it always gets filled up with stuff we need to store, carboot sale junk and things that we might need one day.
 But this time it will be different.
 And hubby will get that messy-yet-tidy space he’s always wanted so that he can play around with his Makita power tools and make things with his bare hands.

 The only thing is that I’m a little bit worried about the garage itself.
 It’s in good condition and the roof doesn’t leak, it has guttering and a good pair of strong doors.
-But is it made of asbestos?
+But what is it made of?
 Can we drill into the walls to hang storage units?
 Will we need to get in a specialist?
-I have no idea but I’ve been doing some research online via the websites of asbestos management services but I’m still not sure.
+I have no idea.
 All the people I’ve asked say it looks okay and should be fine as long as we’re not going to be dismantling it, which of course we are not.
 I’m just very over-cautious when it comes to things like this so for now I’m going to suggest that hubby doesn’t start drilling the walls and sticks to free-standing storage units!

 I’ll share more photos of the inside of the garage when we start work on it and I’m hoping that it will turn out something like these amazing work-spaces that I’ve found on pinterest and pinned on my ‘garden’ board 😉